TomSoderling/Spaniel/README.md

 # Spaniel
-An app for giving your RESTful web service endpoints a health checkup
+ A health checkup app for your RESTful web service endpoints

 ## Known Limitations:
  - Endpoint results from quick actions disappear after going back to ProjectList page and stay gone till app is force-closed